kresusapp/kresus/CONTRIBUTING.md

 you might need to [increase the number of inotify nodes](https://confluence.jetbrains.com/display/IDEADEV/Inotify+Watches+Limit).

+# About `package.json` file

+We use `package.json` in a reproducible way, specifying the exact version to use.
+Then, you should not have any `^` or such symbol to specify versions range in your `package.json`.
+Thanks!

 # About branches

 - `master` contains all changes in the current development version, including